contanpe/PSCI/Theory Paper.md

 The primordial thing, what we will call for simple purposes, uh, energy, emerges as accumulated tau pulses along a linear axis.
 It is simply the tau pulse, through time, in an axis.

       E ∝ ϕ ^⌊t/τ

+Where does this axis come from?
+If you plot a tangent with theta's rotations being defined by τ, you get this shape:

 The rate and places in which Energy appears and travels is defined by the "Plenum" (Δ), explained later.